rustshop/rustshop/README.bootstrapping.md

 kops edit ig <nodesig> # add `maxPrice: "0.01"
 ```

-After tweaking and verifing the settings you can deploy the cluster with:
+After tweaking and verifying the settings you can deploy the cluster with:

 ```
 kops update cluster --yes